 You can easily configure your own Mac for screen sharing, and connect to other Macs too.

-Perhaps the easiest way to connect to someone elses Mac is done through the Messages app of Mac OS X. If you are interested, we have a nice post directing people on how to set this up.
+Perhaps the easiest way to connect to someone else’s Mac is done through the Messages app of Mac OS X. If you are interested in that, we have a nice post directing people on how to set this up.

 While Mac OS includes it’s own built-in VNC app, you can also download a third party VNC client, such as Chicken of the VNC (free) or Real VNC.
 Check them out and see which works for you.

 You can browse through additional VNC articles here if you want to see more interesting things you can do with the VNC protocol.